hsuonsivu/hsupublic/3d-models/README.md

 Tool to help with cleaning berries.
 Berries roll out, while leaves and other non-round objects stay or drop through slits.
-The model includes a top part for cleaning and bottom part to collect non-berry stuff drops through slits.
+The model includes a top part for cleaning and bottom part to store non-berry stuff dropping through slits.

 ![berrycleaner in scad.](berrycleaner.png)
 ![berrycleaner base and top in scad.](berrycleanerall.png)